saminsoolee/api-hackathon/README.md

+# Radix: Cryptocurrency Converter
-# api-hackathon
+api-hackathon
-A hackathon project utilizing the data from two public APIs to create.
+A solo hackathon project utilizing the data from two public APIs to create.

 Current Feature List:
 1. Loading page which shows if the AJAX call is successful.